sapinder-pal/complete-express-token-based-authentication/README.md

 ## Quickstart
 You need to have the `mongo` command running either in a terminal in the background, or in the your IDE terminal.
 Once you have the database server running, just run `npm start` command to start the development server.

+## Note
+For development purposes, the expiry time of the access token is set to 30 seconds whereas that of the refresh token is set to 60 seconds.
+You may increase the expiry time in `generateTokens` function inside `utils/tokens.js` file.